-In post-marketing experience, overdose with methotrexate has generally occurred with oral and intrathecal administration, although intravenous and intramuscular overdose have also been
+In post-marketing experience, overdose with methotrexate has generally occurred with oral and intrathecal administration, although intravenous and intramuscular overdose have also been reported.

-Reports of oral overdose often indicate acciden-Reports of oral overdose often indicate accidental daily administration instead of weekly (single or divided doses).
+Reports of oral overdose often indicate accidental daily administration instead of weekly (single or divided doses).
 Symptoms commonly reported following oral overdose include those symptoms and signs reported at pharmacologic doses, particularly hematologic and gastrointestinal reaction.
-For example, leukopenia, thrombocytopenia, anemia, pancytopenia, bone marrow suppression, mucositis, stomatitis, oral ulceration, nausea, vomiting, gastrointestinal ulceration, gastrointestinal bleeding.
+For example, leukopenia, thrombocytopenia, anemia, pancytopenia, bone marrow suppression, mucositis, stomatitis, oral ulceration, nausea, vomiting gastrointestinal ulceration, gastrointestinal bleed ing.
 In some cases, no symptoms were reported.
 There have been reports of death following overdose.
-In these cases, events such as sepsis or septic shock, renal failure, and aplastic anemia were also reported.
+In these cases, events such as sepsis or septic shock, renal failure, and aplastic anemia septic snock, renal railure, and apiastic attenual were also reported.